michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.5
+Some slight UI adjustments after testing of the previous version proved a little broken.
+It's completely broken for desktop currently, but I am focused on mobile development for now.
+A lot of this update was pure clean up and restructuring of the code - A reorganizing update if you will.
+The ideas are starting to come together now.
+I expect an Alpha 1.3 very soon.

 ### Alpha 1.2.4
 Some more UI updates.
 The hint button is now represented by a question mark, and a full set of face buttons have been added.
 The plan for now is to rework the crafting architecture and to get it functioning.